 This page is a resource and solution hub providing best practice and advice.
 It’ll grow as we learn more and can share that advice with you.
 You can find all of the articles here.

-E-learning that provides practical advice for temporary home workers, such as how best to work from a couch.
-It also covers fire and electrical safety, wellbeing and driver and personal safety.
+E-learning provides advice for temporary home workers, such as working from a couch, fire and electrical safety, and wellbeing.

 What is lockdown fatigue and what are the 3 core elements in reducing stress and being positive during lockdown.

 Download 8 free-to-use email templates covering stretching, sleep, medical emergencies, fire safety, comfort and more.

 We discuss home working mental health risks employers should consider, and how they can be managed.